CHILDREN WITH EMOTIONAL DISTURBANCES

 Family Interventions

-We offer many services to support families of children with special needs.
-These services include:
+We offer a variety of services to support families of children with emotional disturbances.

-Family Skills Training educates and trains families who live with and/or care for a family member with serious emotional disturbance or intellectual and developmental disability.
+Family Skills Training: This training teaches families how to support and care for a family member with serious emotional disturbance or developmental challenges.

-Respite Care Services provide short-term relief to the unpaid primary caregivers of children with serious emotional disturbance or intellectual and developmental disability.
-Respite offers temporary alternative care in the home or another community setting chosen by the family.
+Respite Care Services: This service provides short-term breaks to unpaid caregivers of children with serious emotional or developmental challenges.
+Respite care services can be provided at home or in another place the family chooses.

 Home-Based Interventions